 2. Bring Your Own “Grab Bag”

-Make up a personal “must have” bag.
+Among our top 10 sailing tips… make up a personal “must have” bag.
 Match the contents to the type of sailing you do.
 Your grab-bag will be the one thing you grab in an emergency.

 If you need to leave the boat for any reason, you need common items like extra keys, wallet, cell phone, change, and identification in order to get home safe and sound.
-Pack your personal grab bag now to give you peace-of-mind for safer sailing.
+Pack your personal grab bag now to give you peace of mind for safer sailing.

 3. Carry a Sailing Knife

 Sail World carried a tragic story a short time ago about a young teenage girl.
 Her sailing dinghy capsized.
 She had attached herself by a hiking harness to the boat.
-When she capsized, the boat turtled (turned over–bottom up) on top of her.
+When she capsized, the boat turtled (turned over–bottom-up) on top of her.
 She was unable to untangle herself from the harness and drowned.

 It’s understandable that folks tend to shun knives and similar equipment on their belts.
 It’s a bit weighty, adds bulk on a hot day, and many like to sail unencumbered.
 Find a small compact knife that will fit into a sheath or has a clip that will fasten to your sailing shorts.

 Carry it when you go sailing.
 Not below packed in a bag–but on your shorts or pants.
-If you need to use it for cutting rope or in an emergency, it will be with you, ready in the blink-of-an-eye.
+If you need to use it for cutting rope or in an emergency, it will be with you, ready in the blink of an eye.